-The Group's cash flow from operating activities in 2023 was EUR 2.6 million (2022: EUR 9.0 million).
-The positive cash flow is mainly due to a positive operational EBIT, however other operational items related to the restructuring costs following the mortality event in Hvannadalur caused a reduction in operational cash flow.
-These two items had the largest impact on the overall operational cash flow.
-Net cash outflows relating to investing activities in 2023 totalled EUR 36.9 million (2022: EUR 42.5 million).
-These two years are the biggest investment years in the company's history.
+The Group's cash flow from operating activities in 2024 was EUR 0.7 million (2023: EUR 2.6 million).

+Net cash outflows relating to investing activities in 2024 totalled EUR 8.7 million (2023: EUR 36.9 million).
+The two years prior to 2024 were the biggest investment years in the company's history where capital expenditures amounted to a total of EUR 79.4 million over the period 2022-2023.

-Furthermore, the Group had a positive cash flow from financing activities of EUR 37.4 million (2022: EUR 39.0 million) which mostly relates to the refinancing of the group's existing bank facilities with a EUR 170 million three-year senior secured term loan and revolving credit facility with Danske Bank, DNB, Nordea and Rabobank.
+Furthermore, the Group had relatively unchanged cash flow from financing activities of EUR - 0.3 million (2023: EUR 37.4 million) which mostly related to the refinancing of the group's existing bank facilities with a EUR 170 million three-year senior secured term loan and revolving credit facility with Danske Bank, DNB, Nordea and Rabobank